SAT Test 2026: Everything You Need to Know (Dates, Format, Scores & Prep)

 International dates often match the U.S. test calendar for students in India and other countries.

-Early planning lets you align test dates with your college application goals.
+Early planning lets you align test dates with your college application deadlines.

-How to Register for the SAT in 2025: Step-by-Step Guide
+How to Register for the SAT in 2026: Step-by-Step

-Before you can take the SAT, you need to register for the SAT exam online.
-It is a simple process, but it is important to get everything right to avoid delays or issues at the test center.
+Before you can take the SAT, you need to register online.
+It's a simple process, but it's important to get everything right to avoid delays or issues at the test center.

 Make sure your passport is valid.
 It is usually required for ID verification at test centers.